1960 Major League Baseball season: Venues

 The Washington Senators would play their final game at Griffith Stadium on October 2 against the Baltimore Orioles, relocating to Bloomington, Minnesota at Metropolitan Stadium as the Minnesota Twins for the start of the season.

+Media

-Television coverage
+Television

 CBS and NBC continued to air weekend Game of the Week broadcasts.
 ABC also returned to MLB broadcasting with a series of afternoon Saturday games.
 ABC typically did three regional games a week.
 Two of ABC's games were always from the Eastern or Central Time Zone, while the late game was usually a San Francisco Giants or Los Angeles Dodgers home game.

 The All-Star Game and World Series aired on NBC.